 Art at WGU

-While an art degree can be a great educational foundation for an art-based career, a business degree could actually be a better option.
+While WGU doesnt currently offer an art degree, a business degree could actually be a better option.
 Painting, sculpture, graphic design, and other artistic skills are crucial to hone if you want to be an artist, and for those who want to pursue those pathways, an art program may be the best choice.
 But students who have a creative focus also need to know how to market and sell their work, which is why a business degree can be an important addition to an artist’s educational background.
 Additionally, those who want to pursue other artistic careers like being a curator or gallery owner likely need curriculum that is focused on helping them enhance the other areas where they will need more technical skills.
 The business degrees at WGU are online programs geared to helping students like you gain the skills required to build the business side of your artistic endeavors, with the credentials and know-how you need to turn your passion into a profession.
 Learn more about the ideal business degree options that can help support your artistic and creative background.

 According to LinkedIn, there are over 250,000 art jobs up for grabs across the United States, including roles such as Digital Artist, Story Artist, Art Producer, Art Department Consultant, and many others.
 Pursuing a future in art-focused careers requires business skills, especially if you want to utilize your passion for art in a different way, such as opening and managing a gallery.
 If you want to become an artist or have an art-based career, sometimes a business degree can be very beneficial to your future.
 An undergraduate degree in business or an art degree could be the right fit—it completely depends on your specific career goals.